With layers of cinnamon sugar and a sweet glaze, this cinnamon star pull-apart bread is a festive alternative to classic cinnamon rolls.

 - 1½ cups warm Water (110 degrees F / 45 degrees C)

-- 1 tablespoon Instant Yeast
+- 1 Tablespoon Instant Yeast

-- 2 tablespoon Granulated Sugar
+- 2 Tablespoons Granulated Sugar

-- 2 tablespoon Unsalted Butter, softened
+- 2 Tablespoons Unsalted Butter, softened

-- ½ teaspoon Kosher Salt
+- 1/2 teaspoon Kosher Salt

-- 4 cups (500 g) All-Purpose Flour
+- 4 cups All-Purpose Flour (500 grams)

 For assembling star bread:

-- ½ cup Granulated Sugar
+- 1/2 cup Granulated Sugar

-- 1 tablespoon Ground Cinnamon
+- 1 Tablespoon Ground Cinnamon

-- 4 tablespoon Unsalted Butter
+- 4 Tablespoon Unsalted Butter

 - 1 Egg